White House ups bid in last-ditch COVID talks with Congress

 The “top line” limit upon which Pelosi, the Trump administration and Senate Republicans might be able to agree has been a subject of considerable speculation.
 Pelosi had drawn a hard line until recently, and talks had foundered, but failure now could mean there wouldn’t be any COVID relief until next year, especially if Trump loses his reelection bid.

-Pelosi has never had a reputation for leaving large sums of money on the table and her tactical position — facing a White House and Senate controlled by Republicans — is not as strong as her hard-line tactics might indicate.
+Pelosi has never had a reputation for leaving large sums of money on the table and her tactical position — facing a White House and Senate controlled by Republicans — is not as strong as her hardline tactics might indicate.

 The White House also seems far more eager for a deal than does McConnell.
 Any compromise that could pass both the House and Senate is sure to alienate a large chunk of the Senate GOP.